kjappelbaum/pyepal/docs/tutorials.rst

 Tutorials
 ============

-To explore different use cases of PyPAL, there are `example notebooks <https://github.com/kjappelbaum/pypal/tree/master/examples>`_.
+To explore different use cases of PyPAL, we recommend checking out the `example notebooks <https://github.com/kjappelbaum/pypal/tree/master/examples>`_.
 All notebooks can be run without installation on MyBinder.